jaredpar/jaredpar.github.io/_posts/2008-10-06-functional-c-providing-an-option.md

-Using a private constructor allows us a high degree of confidence that any Option instance hanging around came from our Empty property and hence represents an empty option.??
-Now all we need to do is define a conversion on Option<T>.??
-Essentially we want to say that any non-generic Option is convertible to this instance.??
+Using a private constructor allows us a high degree of confidence that any Option instance hanging around came from our Empty property and hence represents an empty option.
+Now all we need to do is define a conversion on Option<T>.
+Essentially we want to say that any non-generic Option is convertible to this instance.
 Add the following to Option<T>